-The exam consists of a written interdisciplinary decision proposal which must be presented individually, as well as an oral exam in a randomly drawn case, and questions about the syllabus.
+The exam consists of an interdisciplinary 'decision proposal' and an oral examination based on the decision proposal and a randomly drawn case and questions based on the syllabus.

 The interdisciplinary decision proposal is prepared by a group of 3-4 people over a period of 48 hours.

-The decision proposal is prepared on the basis of a question which is handed out and a selected company and market.
+The decision proposal is prepared on the basis of known questions and a selected business and market.

-Handing in the decision proposal is a prerequisite to go to the individual oral examination.
+The decision proposal is a prerequisite to go to an individual oral examination.
 At the oral examination, the student draws a small case with associated questions.
-After 30 minutes of preparation, the student is examined for 25 minutes (including assessment) in the decision proposal and the case with related questions.
+After 30 minutes of preparation, the student is examined for 25 minutes (including deliberation) in the decision proposal and case with related questions.